tinkerbell/tinkerbell-docs/docs/setup/using-qemu.md

           valid_lft forever preferred_lft forever
    ```

-   Connect to the VNC port with a client (the random port generated in this example is `6671`).. it will be exposed on the public address of our Equinix Metal host.
+   Connect to the VNC port with a client (the random port generated in this example is `6671`).
+   It will be exposed on the public address of our Equinix Metal host.

    Kill the VM: